onlyjustmandy/onlyjustmandy/README.md

 ### Oie!
 Eu sou a Amanda (ou Mandy se preferir) 😊

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning HTML and CSS
 - 🤔 I’m looking for help with programação orientada a objeto
 - 💬 Ask me about t.i. no mundo da moda
 - 📫 How to reach me: amanda_ferreira89@hotmail.com